marco-willi/camera-trap-classifier/README.md

 pip install -r ./setup/requirements.txt
 ```

-### Windows users with Anaconda
+### Anaconda Users

-For testing and to use a model for predictions, a local Windows installation can be sufficient.
-The following
-commands allow for a full installation using Anaconda (https://conda.io/docs/user-guide/install/windows.html).
+The following commands allow for a full installation using Anaconda (https://conda.io/docs/user-guide/install/index.html).
-The commands can be executed using, for example, Git BASH (https://gitforwindows.org).
+The commands can be executed, for example on Windows, using Git BASH (https://gitforwindows.org) or using the terminal on Unix systems.

 ```
 # create a new conda environment with name 'ctc'
 conda create --no-default-packages -n ctc python=3.5
 # activate the environment
 source activate ctc
-# install tensorflow (according to official documentation)
+# install tensorflow (non-GPU or GPU version)
-pip install --upgrade tensorflow
+conda install tensorflow=1.9.0
-# alternatively: conda install tensorflow
+# conda install tensorflow-gpu=1.9.0
-conda install jupyter yaml pyyaml nb_conda pillow h5py
+conda install jupyter pyyaml yaml nb_conda pillow h5py
 ```

 ### Using a GPU